-In 2014, Robicheaux appeared on the short-lived Bravo reality dating series Online Dating Rituals of the American Male.
-In 2013, he was named “Bachelor of the Year” by Orange Coast Magazine.
+Robicheaux is a prominent orthopedic surgeon who in 2014 appeared on the Bravo reality dating series Online Dating Rituals of the American Male.
+In 2013, Robicheaux was named “Bachelor of the Year” by Orange Coast Magazine.

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.